LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Multi_sensor_synchronisation_wiring_example_using_three_sensors_together_with_one_host_(+pc)_performing_the_triggering_and_readout_processing.png%%

 One problem with the use of several sensors on one readout host (+pc) is that the measurements may drift over time.
 On the one hand, (+usb) latencies can occur.
-This can occur due to various factors, including device drivers, data transfer speed and system resources.
+This can occur due to numerous factors, including device drivers, data transfer speed and system resources.
 High-quality (+usb) devices and modern drivers often minimise latencies.[@W19]
 Nevertheless, complex data processing tasks and overloaded (+usb) ports can lead to delays.

 %%(+usb)_connected_sensor_latency_test_results_using_several_sensor_readout_requests_togehter_with_variable_host_system_cpu_loads_testing_for_jitter_variations.csv%%